FelixOnline/v2/content/articles/2012-2-16-welcome-to-the-jungle.md

  - /travel/2186/welcome-to-the-jungle
 imported: true
 comments:
+ - value: >
- - The Kerala becoming an increasing popular destination for touristsThe Kerala houseboat is not only economical but also nonpolluting and environment friendly The backwaters of Kerala is a remarkable experience an opportunity to enjoy and contain an unhurried pace of life The Kerala Houseboats have all the creature comforts of a good hotel including furnished bedrooms
+     The Kerala becoming an increasing popular destination for tourists.The Kerala houseboat is not only economical but also non-polluting and environment friendly.
+The backwaters of Kerala is a remarkable experience, an opportunity to enjoy and contain an unhurried pace of life.
+The Kerala Houseboats have all the creature comforts of a good hotel including furnished bedrooms.

 # Article Taxonomies
 categories: